opnfv/vineperf/docs/testing/user/userguide/integration.rst

 Tests in the conf/integration can be used to test scaling of different switch configurations by adding steps into the test case.

-For the overlay tests VSPERF supports VXLAN, GRE and GENEVE tunneling protocols.
+For the overlay tests ViNePerf supports VXLAN, GRE and GENEVE tunneling protocols.
 Testing of these protocols is limited to unidirectional traffic and P2P (Physical to Physical scenarios).